It's time to become a camera master in Cinema 4D.

 There’s tons more to be covered regarding focal length so if you want to learn more here's a great place to read more (if you're into that sort of thing.

 If we animate along to short focal length while simultaneously animating the camera getting closer to the subject we can get some dope results.
-This is called effect (thanks ) which you’ve no doubt seen before thanks to some dudes named Hitchcock & Spielberg.
+This is called the dolly zoom effect (thanks Irmin Roberts) which you’ve no doubt seen before thanks to some dudes named Hitchcock & Spielberg.
 Ya might have heard of em.

 F-Stop & Depth of Field (DOF)